Mattia Stefanelli

-Mattia Stefanelli (born 12 March 1993) is a Sammarinese footballer who plays for Fiorentino and San Marino national team.
+Mattia Stefanelli (born 12 March 1993) is a Sammarinese footballer who last played for Fiorentino and was capped 19 times by the San Marino national team.
 He scored San Marino's first away goal in the World Cup UEFA qualification competition since 2001.

 Biography

 Stefanelli is a youth product of Romagna club Cesena.
 Stefanelli left for Verucchio of Eccellenza Emilia–Romagna in 2010–11 season.
 He was a player for Cesena reserve in the whole 2011–12 season, despite he missed the rest of season in January 2012.
 In June 2012 he was signed by Crotone in co-ownership deal for €300,000, despite Cesena would only receive half of the registration rights of Fabrizio Bramati "worth" €300,000.
 Stefanelli joined the pre-season camp of Romagna club Forlì in July 2012, along with Cesena players Leonardo Arrigoni and Mattia Filippi.
 However, due to the injury Forlì did not sign Stefanelli, instead signed Daniele Ferri who owned by Cesena and Brescia.
 Stefanelli was signed by San Marino Calcio on 31 August 2012, a Sammarinese club in Italian football leagues.
 Stefanelli did not play any game either.
 On 20 June 2013 the co-ownership of Stefanelli and Bramati were renewed.

 In summer 2013 Stefanelli joined Juvenes–Dogana.
 In June 2014 Cesena gave up the remain 50% registration rights.

 On 12 July 2014 he was re-signed by San Marino.

 In July 2019, Stefanelli joined S.S.
 Pennarossa.